5 Marketing Tips for Your Small Business in 2020

 The last budget marketing tip we have to give you is to join your local chamber of commerce.
 There are so many benefits of joining your local chamber, but it really takes some time and effort to fully utilize it.

 Simply joining your local chamber isn't enough.
 Participating in it is a vital part of making it work for you as a marketing tool.

 You can network with all of the other small businesses in the area, engage in business workshops, and go on tons of fun events with like-minded people.

-But joining your chamber also has some great effects on customer perception.
-When customers know a small business is apart of the local chamber, they are 44% more likely to think favorably of it and 63% more likely to purchase goods or services from the business in the future.
-This gives you a great competitive edge over your competition if they are not apart of the chamber.
+In addition, joining your chamber also has some great effects on customer perception.
+When customers know a small business is a part of the local chamber, they are 44% more likely to think favorably of it and 63% more likely to purchase goods or services from the business in the future.
+This gives you a great competitive edge over your competition if they are not a part of the chamber.